BidyutRoy2/Sonaric-Node/README.md

 ssh -L 127.0.0.1:44003:127.0.0.1:44003 -L 127.0.0.1:44004:127.0.0.1:44004 -L 127.0.0.1:44005:127.0.0.1:44005 -L 127.0.0.1:44006:127.0.0.1:44006 user@your-vps-ip
 ```
 - You will be prompted to authenticate cia SSH.
 Once authenticated, the SSH tunnel will be established.
-- Your local machine and navigate to http://localhost:44004 to access the Sonaric GUI.
+- WSL Users to http://localhost:44004 to access the Sonaric GUI.
+- Click ⚙️ , Set Your Node Name, Export Your All Keys & Save
 ```
 curl http://localhost:44004
 ```